ovh/docs/pages/platform/kubernetes-k8s/installing-popeye/guide.en-ca.md

 You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external} to reinitialize your cluster before following this tutorial.

 ## Requirements

 This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.

 Moreover, follow the [deploying a Hello World application](../deploying-an-application/) documentation in order to have an example application running on your cluster.

-At this time you should have a running Kubernetes cluster with hello-world depoyment and pod like bellow:
+At this time you should have a running Kubernetes cluster with hello-world deployment and pod like below:

 <pre class="console"><code>$ kubectl get po,deploy
 NAME                                          READY   STATUS    RESTARTS   AGE